tchoi8/tchoi8.github.io/_posts/2014-06-17-correctuseofart.md

 <img src="https://farm4.staticflickr.com/3880/14262090737_74f79a16a0_z.jpg">

-If  taken out of proper contextualization, empowerment can sometimes be easily confused with entitlement.
+If  taken out of careful contextualization, empowerment can sometimes be easily confused with entitlement.
 Art institutions can be mislead toward privileging the ones who are already privileged, or worsen the disparity and antagonism.
 Access to tools and space that are a momentary fix do not lead to sustained environment for creativity.

 <img src="https://farm4.staticflickr.com/3914/14447172312_4aef9dea48_z.jpg">